melonlonmeo/BossEvolution_2.0/README.md

-# Boss Evolution Plugin for TShock ( V2.0 ) - Update Kill And BOSS
+# Boss Evolution Plugin for TShock ( V2.0 ) - Update SKill And BOSS

 ## 🌟 Transform Your Terraria Boss Battles into Epic Adventures! 🌟